maximeliseyev/compositor/README.md

-It is a free and open source video compositing application like Nuke or Fusion.
+This is a free, open-source video compositing application based on a Node framework in the spirit of Nuke or Fusion.
+Specifically for macOS and iPad, in an attempt to bring out the advantages of this platform for working with multimedia.
+The app is currently under development and not yet ready for full use.
+If you are a developer, you can join the project.